gtk-rs/rustdoc-comments/gtk/vendor.md

 the modifier mask for the accel
 <!-- trait AccelLabelExt::fn set_accel_closure -->
 Sets the closure to be monitored by this accelerator label.
-The closure must be connected to an accelerator group; see `AccelGroupExt::connect`.
+The closure must be connected to an accelerator group; see `AccelGroup::connect`.
 Passing `None` for `accel_closure` will dissociate `self` from its current closure, if any.
 ## `accel_closure`